paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Construct a `SignedApprovalVote` with the validator index for the session.
   * Transform into an `IndirectSignedApprovalVote` using the `block_hash` and `candidate_index` from the request.
   * `import_checked_approval(block_entry, candidate_entry, validator_index)`
-  * Dispatch an `ApprovalNetworkingMessage::DistributeApproval` message.
+  * Dispatch an `ApprovalDistributionMessage::DistributeApproval` message.